DenchiSoft/VTubeStudio/README.md

 The `"description"` field contains a description of what the hotkey does.
 You can show this string on your plugin UI when you encounter a hotkey type that your plugin doesn't know, for example because the hotkey type was newly added to VTube Studio.

-The `"keyCombination"` field contains the keyboard (or mouse key) combination that will trigger they hotkey.
+The `"keyCombination"` array contains the keyboard (or mouse key) combination that will trigger they hotkey.
 See [RestrictedRawKey.cs](https://github.com/DenchiSoft/VTubeStudio/blob/master/Files/RestrictedRawKey.cs) for all possible values.
-If the array is empty, no key combination has been set.
+If the array is empty, no key combination has been set. **IMPORTANT:** For security reasons, the `"keyCombination"` array will currently **always be empty**, so this data won't be available to plugins for now.
+May be re-added in a future update.

 The `"onScreenButtonID"` field contains all on-screen button IDs that will trigger the hotkey (1 (top) to 8 (bottom) or -1).
 If the value is `-1`, no on-screen button has been set for this hotkey.

 All hotkey type strings can be found on the page [HotkeyActions.cs](https://github.com/DenchiSoft/VTubeStudio/blob/master/Files/HotkeyAction.cs).